p1ut0nium-git/Rough-Mobs-2/README.md

 # Rough-Mobs-Revamped
-This is a revamp/bug fixed version of Rough Mobs 2 for Minecraft 1.12.2, originally by Lellson.
+This is a revamp/bug fixed version of Rough Mobs 2 for Minecraft 1.14.4, originally by Lellson.
 Thanks to Lellson for open sourcing the mod.

-* Version 2.0.17 compiled against Forge version: 1.12.2-14.23.5.2847
-* Version 2.1.1+ compiled against Forge version: 1.12.2-14.23.5.2768 (snapshop_20171003)
+* Version 2.1.1+ compiled against Forge version: 1.14.4-28.1.0 (snapshot_20200119-1.14.4)

 ## Features